okansungur/drafts/read5.md

 ### What default embedded server is given in spring boot web starter and how we can change the default embedded server to the one of our choice
 The default embedded server is Tomcat, that comes with Spring boot web starter, if you want to change this, then use <exclusion> tag in web starter and add a separate dependency of the server that you want.
+### asdasdasda